 Data science accelerates your business

-In chemical R&D, engineers take great effort based on their knowledge and experience, from material design in a laboratory to mass production process design and quality control system establishment in a plant.
+In engineering R&D, engineers take great effort based on their knowledge and experience, from material design in a laboratory to mass production process design and quality control system establishment in a plant.
 Recently, a global trend of utilizing data science is steadily expanding to reduce the R&D cost and increase the efficiency.

 Data science is by no means a magical tool that solves everything if you just input your experimental data on a computer, and it is necessary for you to accumulate know-how to utilize data science.
 We encourage you to experience a series of programs by actually applying your experimental data to our data analysis and machine learning platform, Datachemical LAB.
-If you already have knowledge of chemistry, although you are a beginner of data science, I think you will come up with ideas for utilization one after another.
+If you already have knowledge of engineering, although you are a beginner of data science, I think you will come up with ideas for utilization one after another.
 Datachemical LAB will open your viewpoints of chemical R&D.

 We will continuously contribute to making the daily work of engineers more efficient by utilizing data science, and to demonstrate their abilities in high-value-added technical projects.
 Thanks,

 Representative Director CEO Shogo Yoshimaru

 After graduating from Miyazaki University Graduate School (major in chemical engineering) in 2010, engaged in polymer material development at Soken Chemical Co., Ltd. Studied abroad temporarily and obtained an MBA from the University of California, San Diego in 2017.
 After returning to Japan, worked at Soken Chemical Co., Ltd. for overseas business development, domestic sales, and data science project.
 Started Datachemical, Inc. in 2021 and became the representative director.

 (Associate Professor, Faculty of Science and Technology, Meiji University)